Can You Use Air Dry Clay for Plant Pots?

 • Wait for the piece to dry out completely

-• Once the plant pot is completely dry, you can color on the same using your acrylic paint
+• Once the plant pot is completely dry, color it using acrylic paint.

 Tips to Follow When Crafting Plant Pots with Air-Dry Clay

 You can also make use of the watered-down Mod Podge or PVA glue.
-You can make use of the Mod Podge CS11302 with a matte finish to seal off your artwork.
-Artists can also make use of Varethane or Polyurethane varnish for the purpose of moisture sealing.
+You can use the Mod Podge CS11302 with a matte finish to seal off your artwork.
+Artists can also make use of Varethane or Polyurethane varnish for moisture sealing.

 Here is a quick table that establishes the problems with air-dry clay and ways to solve them: